-Luhring Augustine, in association with Francesca Galloway, is pleased to present Court, Epic, Spirit: Indian Art 15th – 19th Century, a show of historical artworks from India opening on September 15 at Luhring Augustine Bushwick.
+Luhring Augustine, in association with Francesca Galloway, is pleased to present Court, Epic, Spirit: Indian Art 15th – 19th Century, a show of historical artworks from India opening on January 22 at Luhring Augustine Tribeca.
 The showcase marks the first time Luhring Augustine has partnered with the London-based gallery Francesca Galloway, internationally renowned in the field of Indian art.
-Anchoring the exhibition will be a late 18th – early 19th century Mughal-style pleasure pavilion façade, which previously figured in Luhring Augustine’s The Pleasure Pavilion: A series of installations that featured contemporary artists in dialogue with the structure.
-Court, Epic, Spirit will place the pavilion back in conversation with contemporaneous work such as textiles, paintings, and courtly objects.
+Court, Epic, Spirit will present a variety of artworks including textiles, paintings, and courtly objects.
 Grounding the works in their historical context, the selection will offer insights into artistic and cultural movements in India during this time.

 The title of the exhibition refers to three key lenses through which to view the multi-faceted and extraordinarily inventive arts of India: court, epic, spirit.
 With these organizing principles as a guide, the exceptional and iconic works of art in the installation can be more fully considered and understood.

 A fine and rare 17th century panel from a lavish royal tent will be among the exhibition’s featured objects.
 The panel is part of an important group thought to have been originally commissioned for the Muslim rulers of the Deccan, a region of central India.
 For both Rajput and Mughal rulers, tents were immensely important, especially to the latter given the nomadic lifestyle required to govern their vast empire.